Kruger National Park: Kruger National Park

-In 1996 the Makuleke tribe submitted a land claim for 19842 ha, namely the Pafuri or Makuleke region in the northernmost part of the park.
+In 1996, the Makuleke tribe submitted a land claim for 198.42 km2, namely the Pafuri or Makuleke region in the northernmost part of the park.
 The land was given back to the Makuleke people, however, they chose not to resettle on the land but to engage with the private sector to invest in tourism.
 This resulted in the building of several game lodges from which they earn royalties.

-In the late 1990s, the fences between the Kruger Park and Klaserie Game Reserve, Olifants Game Reserve, and Balule Nature Reserve were dropped and incorporated into the Greater Kruger Park with 400000 ha added to the Reserve.
+In the late 1990s, the fences between the Kruger Park and Klaserie Game Reserve, Olifants Game Reserve, and Balule Nature Reserve were dropped and incorporated into the Greater Kruger Park with 4000 km2 added to the Reserve.
 In 2002, Kruger National Park, Gonarezhou National Park in Zimbabwe, and Limpopo National Park in Mozambique were incorporated into a peace park, the Great Limpopo Transfrontier Park.

-In 2025 the government suggested that the name of the park should be changed to Skukuza National Park due to the negative legacy left by former president Paul Kruger.
-The name is also representative of what locals called the park prior to it being made a national park.